noman024/ocr/README.md

 # OCR Image Text Extraction API

 A production-ready FastAPI-based OCR service that extracts text from uploaded images using Tesseract OCR engine.
-Optimized for Railway deployment with comprehensive features and robust error handling.
+Containerized with Docker for reliable deployment across any cloud platform.

 ## Features